 The SBPA is meant as a counter to the proposed Employee Free Choice Act, which would amend the NLRA to require the NLRB to certify a union as a representative of employees if a majority of employees sign union authorization cards.
 The Act would effectively eliminate NLRB conducted secret ballot elections.

-For more information about the Secret Ballot Protection Act or the Employee Free Choice Act, contact Kelley Stoppels (616) 336-6471 or any attorney in Varnum's Labor and Employment Relations Practice Group.
+For more information about the Secret Ballot Protection Act or the Employee Free Choice Act, contact Kelley Stoppels (616) 336-6471 or any attorney in Varnum's Labor and Employment Relations Practice Team.